 So your kids aren’t early birds and it takes forever to get them out of bed, clothed, fed and out the door.
 You’ve now resorted to sitting in your running car in the driveway and honking the horn each minute they don’t come out.
 It may be a release of anger for you, but it’s sure to build up some anger in a disturbed neighbor nearby, as well.
 Use a simple fused jumper to pinpoint the problem with a bad horn.
 Often the fix is simple and cheap.

 Yes, saying hello when you pass your neighbor is generally expected, but stopping every time to catch up, or even knocking on their door regularly with a muffin they have to try or Girl Scout cookies they need to purchase to help your kid out, isn’t friendly—it’s pushy.
 Be kind, but let your neighbors have their space.
 If you just love giving your neighbors gifts, check out this DIY holiday gift guide.

 Being Overly Concerned

-If you’re the type of person who is constantly keeping your neighbor up to date about a lurking stranger in the area, a rogue racoon or a weather alert, back off.
+If you’re the type of person who is constantly keeping your neighbor up to date about a lurking stranger in the area, a rogue raccoon or a weather alert, back off.
 Your neighbors are adults, and while it’s nice to keep them in the know, use discretion and don’t overdo the warnings.
-If racoons are of concern in your neighborhood, check out this DIY pest control.
+If raccoons are of concern in your neighborhood, check out this DIY pest control.

 Hanging Laundry Over The Fence